-20-29 years is the fastest growing market at 16% p.a.
+20-29 years Fastest growing market at 16% p.a.

-55+ years
+55 years+ The highest market segment of RV Travellers

-is the highest market segment of RV Travellers
+% of RV Travellers with kids under 15 years living at home

-of RV Travellers with kids under 15 years living at home
+of RV owners are likely to travel to new places without planning in advance, especially regionally.

-of RV owners are likely to travel to new places without planning in advance of people are purchasing caravans and RVs with the desire to see more of Australia of RV owners indicated a preference for outdoor activities such as hiking and fishing
+Of people are purchasing caravans and RVs with the desire to see more of Australia of RV owners love outdoor activities such as hiking and fishing.